Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 At least, from the perspective of Whitecrest or other such "civilized" Clans.
 Stoneback, on the other hand, prided themselves on their "whatever it takes" work ethic.
 They cheerfully took on the hardest, most dangerous, most unglamorous work and earned enormous respect because of it.
 As a result they sometimes took an almost perverse joy in their "uncivilized" status and received great latitude from the females, much to the shaking-head annoyance and amusement from most other Clans.

 And so, as a result of his extensive training and his long and amusingly undignified work experience, Daar was, in fact, more comfortable on all fours than upright, though even he would not publicly voice this.
 And in this position he was STRONG.
 The heavy load on his back hardly seemed much bother, beyond his deeper breathing and a greater thirst.
-The gravity was almost perfect, the terrain ideal…Gaoians, in this place, were in their element.
+The gravity was almost perfect, the terrain ideal...
+Gaoians, in this place, were in their element.

 They loped down the bluff and into the valley, rapidly closing the distance.
 They didn’t want to get *too* close, lest they blow their cover.
 Camouflage was sadly not a skill the Gaoians had properly mastered, despite extensive practice with the SOR; their color perception simply did not compare to a human’s, and that made it difficult to conceptualize what may or may not work, clothing-wise.
 Best to stick to terrain and use their fur’s natural break-up pattern, while hiding in the dark shadows of shrubs.

 On arrival they took stock.
 The terrain was difficult, to put it mildly.
 None of the Gaoians savored the thought of clamoring over all those sharp rocks along the side of the valley, and the little creek at the bottom was barely wet, a sticky mud trap.
 Slow-going for anyone.

 But the cover above offered many possibilities to Regaari’s mind.
 Daar, though, kept his eyes on the ground and again showed himself to be a natural engineer.
 As soon as they had arrived he dropped his harness and snuffled around, flitting from spot to spot.
-He stomped his way up and down, searching, digging little holes, padding along the bottom of the river…
+He stomped his way up and down, searching, digging little holes, padding along the bottom of the river...

 "They’re approaching, Daar."
 Faarek growled it out in an urgent whisper.

-"Yah, I can smell ‘em, just a little…HERE."
+"Yah, I can smell ‘em, just a little...
+HERE."
 He chose a spot where the river widened and the terrain was a bit flatter and more manageable.
 "We ambush them here."
 He then proceeded back up the river and began furiously digging holes.
 "Dummy charges all along here, too."

 As one the team fell to work, prepping and planting the dummy charges while Daar furiously dug pits for them along both sides of the river.
 That accomplished, he doubled back and covered them up, a quick camouflage job which Faarek and Regaari tweaked and improved as Daar moved along.
 Thurrsto, meanwhile, prepped their ambush point with the remaining team.
-In short order they were prepared, concealed, a lookout was placed high above to watch the humans approach…now all they had to do was wait.
+In short order they were prepared, concealed, a lookout was placed high above to watch the humans approach... now all they had to do was wait.

 Still.
 Regaari felt there was room for improvement.
 He glanced up the gulley and noted the excellent cover.
 "We should also target from above with rifles."

 "The charges should be enough," protested Daar.

 "I suspect not, myself.
-Call it…human paranoia."
+Call it... human paranoia."

 Daar duck-nodded agreeably and that seemed to decide it for the rest of the team, for which Regaari was grateful.
 Gaoians males had a tendency to respect the biggest and strongest amongst themselves almost immediately, regardless of existing power dynamics.
 A sometimes useful trait, but in modern societies it could cause endless drama and struggle.